 Track your pace and distance

-I use my Apple Watch to track my progress.
+I used to use my Apple Watch to track my progress.
 It shows my distance and my pace, and although I don’t look back at my progress very often (although it’s fun to do every once in a while), I like being able to easily see and keep track of how far and how fast I’m running during my run.
 I’m constantly trying to get my pace number down and my distance number up!

 Set small, reachable goals